d0ugal/dm/_posts/007 - Vagrant.markdown

 You will then be running from the virtual machine, but be in an activated Python virtual enviroment and in a directory that is mapped to the host machine.
 Thus the result of that should show the files for the directory that you started in.
+In my case I generally then need to do `pip install -r requirements.txt` and after that I can run the project - be it a Django website, or something different.

 After this you can pretty much carry on as normal.
 There are a few things to note that may effect you.
 Any tools that rely on accessing the Python iterpreter will not work as its not on a remote machine, I don't have a need for this so I've not worked out a solution.
-I simple use the python debugger directly in the ssh session.
+I simply use the python debugger directly in the ssh session.
+Editors like pyDev will likely loose some functionlity here but there may be work arounds...

 When using Django's runserver, you need to specify an IP address.
 I've created a alias to make this easier.
+This assumes you are still connected to the virtual machine but if not, cd into the project directory and run `vagrant ssh`.
+How awesome is it to not need to remember IP's or logins?

     :::bash
     djr